WHAT SHOULD I EXPECT WHEN I GET A SONG APPROVED BY YOU ON SUBMITHUB? | #HI54FAQU

 "Good news!
 I would like to share YOUR SONG as part of a blog playlist, ideally within the next week on HIGH FIVE FOR"

-But, all of the above comes first with you getting a song into my ears and me going, "I like this song that is in my ears" — and the way to do that, if you haven't already, is by getting your song in my Submithub queue (and, again, if you want a long ramble on why I use Submithub—especially if you’ve got but feelings towards blogs that use Submithub—you can find that in another blahg post).
+But, all of the above comes first with you getting a song into my ears and me going, "I like this song that is in my ears" — and the way to do that, if you haven't already, is by getting your song in my Submithub queue (and, again, if you want a long ramble on why I use Submithub, you can find that in another blahg post + if you’ve got bad feelings in your gut about Submithub and the blogs that use it, I recommend cleansing your palette with this blahg post).